-Mostly the diagnosis of the glioblastoma is accomplished at delay stages, due to the sedate spreading of brain tumors, which permits the structures to slowly adapt to the pressure and distortion produced by the tumor cluster.
+Most times, glioblastoma is diagnosed at its late stages due to the sedated spreading of brain tumors, which permits the structures to slowly adapt to the pressure and distortion produced by the tumor cluster.
 Therefore, even in the presence of the morphological clues of tumor breakthrough into brain tissue, the clinical aspects won’t be noticed.

 Microvascular hyperplasia and pseudopalisading necrosis are the critical features in the diagnosis of glioma as well.
 Both are beneficial tools in determining the spread of gliomas which describe the switch from a high-grade astrocytoma to glioblastoma.

-The traditional treatments of glioblastoma are the surgical cutoff of the tumor cluster, then followed by chemo-radiotherapy treatments.
+The traditional glioblastoma treatments are the surgical cutoff of the tumor cluster, followed by chemo-radiotherapy treatments.
 Despite the frequent use of the above-mentioned therapies, it was considered powerless, as it reflected a high setback and increased tumor resistance over a long period of orthodox treatments.
 This issue is going simultaneously with the patient’s neurological drop as well.

 Recently, new treatments were delivered to the glioblastoma patients, such as nitric oxide-releasing HIV protease inhibitors and anti-VEGF bevacizumab.
 Overall, it didn’t significantly enhance the patient’s survival rate over time.[17, 18, 19]

-The future promising therapy is precision medicine in order to combat this kind of tumor.
+The future promising therapy is precision medicine to combat this kind of tumor.
 The concept of this therapy is the impact of presenting the appropriate treatment of the optimum amount of time for a certain patient.
-This aim can be applied if a particular factor or all is available including genetic composition, biomarkers, phenotypes, and the environmental conditions of each patient.
+This aim can be applied if a particular factor or all is available, including genetic composition, biomarkers, phenotypes, and the environmental conditions of each patient.

 The model organisms will enhance precision medicine through studying particular neurodegenerative diseases such as Alzheimer’s (AD), frontotemporal dementia (FTD), and cancer.
 Although the transgenic mice are the most exposing models to the AD genetic alterations, they lack the prolific genetic background, individual, and variability to know what path to cross to estimate the AD inheritance or underlying genetics.

-To increase the prolonged treatments over time; a preclinical model, the AD BXB model, is used to determine epigenetics of AD and mimics the cognitive decline and behavioral properties of human patients.
+To increase the prolonged treatments over time, a preclinical model, the AD BXB model, is used to determine AD’s epigenetics and mimic the cognitive decline and behavioral properties of human patients.
 The mouse strain of the latter model is the 5XFAD transgenic mouse strain, with a genetically diverse reference chart (the BXD genetic reference chart).
 This will lead to an F1 hybrid that carries out an original copy of the human big jeopardy AD genetic alterations.

 This new model will help identify the varied human genetic framework of known AD mutations and the memory deterioration phenotypes of human AD disorder.
-Furthermore, the AD-BXB displayed significant levels of genetic, transcriptomic, and phenotypic overlap with human AD, which will stimulate grasping certain points of how the etiology of AD works, how could the genetic and phenotypic diversity contribute to AD formation, and estimate the efficiency of patient’s response.
+Furthermore, the AD-BXB displayed significant levels of genetic, transcriptomic, and phenotypic overlap with human AD, which will stimulate grasping certain points of how AD’s etiology works and how genetic and phenotypic diversity could contribute to AD formation and estimate the efficiency of patient’s response.

-Frontotemporal dementia (FTD) is applied through precision medicine by determining the genetic risk factors, diagnostic biomarkers, and therapeutic targets that are detected in the early stages.
-Tau pathology, which is the most important factor to form the FTD, involves mutations in the microtubule-associated protein tau (MAPT) gene.
+Frontotemporal dementia (FTD) is applied through precision medicine by determining the genetic risk factors, diagnostic biomarkers, and therapeutic targets detected in the early stages.
+Tau pathology, the most important factor in forming the FTD, involves mutations in the microtubule-associated protein tau (MAPT) gene.
 Tau protein’s primary role is ensuring normal cellular morphology and function by binding and stabilizing microtubules.

 On the other hand, MAPT mutations cause tau to dissociate from microtubules and aggregate inside neurons and glial cells, causing axonal transport, synaptic defects, and observable cognitive defects, thus losing the stability of the microtubule.
-Therefore, reducing the tau protein accumulation inside cells and enhancing the microtubule balance, might be helpful by precision medicine.
+Therefore, precision medicine can reduce the tau protein accumulation inside cells and enhance the microtubule balance.

-Furthermore, cancer is also an example to apply for precision medicine, as there are several applications to fight cancer such as recombinant proteins, antibodies, checkpoint inhibitors, and vaccines.
-However, the most promising remedy against cancer in the future is dependent on the patient’s specific immune profile, which will be a boost to the immunotherapy domain.
+Furthermore, cancer is also an example of precision medicine’s application, as there are several applications to fight cancer, such as recombinant proteins, antibodies, checkpoint inhibitors, and vaccines.
+However, the most promising remedy against cancer in the future depends on the patient’s specific immune profile, which will boost the immunotherapy domain.